 For obvious reasons, a tipped over porta-potty is unusable until cleaned.
 You can stake down porta-potties, but gusty storms or vandals with a terrible sense of humor always pose a risk for a tip-over.
 A steel container bathroom that weights over ten thousand pounds is much less likely to be rolled by a storm or person.

 With these considerations in mind, we hope you’re able to make a decision about your bathrooms that balances cost, efficiency and employee comfort.
+You can also check out our blog about ADA compliance for restroom buildings if you plan to open your restrooms to the public.
 If you have any additional questions about shipping container bathrooms, watch the video tour above or contact us at 877-704-0177.